 "Just so sickening and heartbreaking that there are so very many misunderstood autistic children out there .
 I'm sure we would all love for our children's teachers to listen to the advice in your audio book.
 Instead it's much easier to remain ignorant and exclude 'problem' children." ~ Carl

-Mark Hutten, M.A. is a practicing counseling psychologist and parent coach with more than 20 years’ experience.
+Mark Hutten, M.A. is a parent-coach (Master's Degree in Counseling Psychology) with more than 30 years’ experience.
 He has worked with hundreds of children and teens with Autism and Asperger's.
 He presents workshops and runs training courses for parents and professionals who deal with Autism Spectrum Disorders and is a prolific author of articles and ebooks on the subject.

 Email: mbhutten@gmail.com